What's a poor perplexed flim-flam man to do?

 At this time I have no idea whether or not Gettleman has responded to Trudeau -- I'm guessing not, but I don't know for sure -- but it's no surprise that the email ended up in the public record anyway.
 That's just the way this stuff works.
 And in fact, over the years quite a few personal communications about his cases have been entered into the public record, there for anyone with a PACER account to see.
 I'm sure that I haven't seen nearly all of them, but I've seen and posted about some of them.

-What I do know -- and Seidel reported this too in his article -- is that Judge Gettleman has called Trudeau a liar, and that in 2015, when the judge was talking with lawyers about attempts to collect judgments against Katie, he said that they hadn't collected nearly what they should have, but perhaps would do so someday.
+What I do know, and have written about -- and Seidel mentioned it in his article as well -- is that Judge Gettleman has called Trudeau a liar, and that in 2015, when the judge was talking with lawyers about attempts to collect judgments against Katie, he said that they hadn't collected nearly what they should have, but perhaps would do so someday.
 Gettleman also added, "And when he finishes serving his time, he's going to have to come back here and explain that to me."